pg1211/CMSC434-Group-Project/README.md

 4. The application will open in your default web browser.

 This project is licensed under the MIT License.
 See the LICENSE file for details.

----

-This text version removes all styles and is purely plain text, suitable for environments that do not support styling.
-Let me know if you need further adjustments!